 - Be a part of the solution.
 As an individual living with the disease, yours is the most powerful voice to help raise awareness, end stigma, and advocate for more Alzheimer’s support and research.

 World Alzheimer’s Month can serve as an incentive to all of us to acquire more information about Alzheimer’s disease and other types of dementia and a reminder to not contribute to the stigma felt by those who live with it.
 At Dakota Home Care, these are our goals all year long.
-Contact us online or call us at (877) 691-0015 to learn more about our Alzheimer’s care services.
+Contact us online or call us at (877) 691-0015 to learn more about our Alzheimer’s care services and home care assistance in Bismarck, Fargo, Mandan, and the surrounding areas.